-For those looking for the peace and safety Canada provides, Davisville should be on the list.
+If you are looking for the peace and safety Canada provides, Davisville should be on your list.
 With affordable housing, a friendly culture, and extremely high safety standards, Davisville gives the feel of a small-town living within a large city.
 This is also a fantastic area to raise children.

 As with many significant centers of industry and culture, Toronto public transport is the primary way to get around the city.
 The city has a dense network of subway and bus routes and several high-quality train routes to take you around the Greater Toronto area and all over Canada.
 Toronto transit is easy and quick once you get used to it, but you do have to get used to it.